Product Strategy · Enterprise SaaS · Organizational Design · 2025

 Transparency worked · scaling it was the problem

-Transparency did the managers' job — until two hundred people broke it.
+The stakes: transparency did the managers’ job — until two hundred people broke it.

 The whole thing runs on transparency: salaries, finances, project assignments, reviews — open to everyone.
 That holds at forty.
 At two hundred, the hallway stops scaling.
 What lives in one person’s head stays there, and the org grows a quiet hierarchy to route around the gap.